SystemsApproach/sdn/arch.rst

 an implementation detail.
 While this is a true statement, being a software switch dramatically lowers the barrier to introducing additional features, so the feature set is both richer and more dynamic.
-For example, *Open vSwitch (OvS)* is a widely-used open source vSwitch that has been integrated with an assortment of complementary tools.
-One example is DPDK, another open source component that optimizes the path from network device to/from processes running in user space on the host OS.
-Although it’s an important topic, this book does not explore the full range of possibilities for a vSwitch like OvS or other end-host optimizations, but instead treats it just like any other switch along the end-to-end path.
+For example, *Open vSwitch (OVS)* is a widely-used open source vSwitch that supports OpenFlow as a northbound API.
+It formed the data plane for the original Nicira network virtualization platform.
+OVS has been integrated with an assortment of complementary tools, such as DPDK (Data Plane Development Kit), another open source component that optimizes packet forwarding operations on x86 processors.
+Although it’s an important topic, this book does not explore the full range of possibilities for a vSwitch like OVS or other end-host optimizations, but instead treats vSwitches just like any other switch along the end-to-end path.

 Another implementation detail shown in :numref:`Figure %s <fig-e2e>`